 optimize_updatesdoes not add any additional overhead, other than the comparison of the before image and after image data to determine if anything changed, which is a lot quicker than executing a redundant update (that is SQL that does not change anything).

 Filter Source File

-This file is then compiled using a utility
+using SQL-like statements.
+This file is then be compiled using a utility

 called makefilter, which is included in the Client files.
 The